tanglef/chaoseverywhere/doc/install/installation.rst

 In order to fully use this package, one must have Mayavi installed and ready to use and also the FFMPEG writer.

 * Mayavi: VTK and PyQt5 (or another supported GUI toolkit for Python 3) are necessary please refer to `this tutorial`_.
-* FFMPEG: simply run :bash`sudo apt install ffmpeg` if you're using a UBUNTU distribution.
+* FFMPEG: simply run :bash:`sudo apt install ffmpeg` if you're using a UBUNTU distribution.

 .. _this tutorial: https://docs.enthought.com/mayavi/mayavi/installation.html